Sequal32/yourcontrols/Readme.md

     **Cloud P2P**
     Cloud P2P utilizes a rendezvous server in order to connect two computers behind a router.
 Dependending on your router, this may fail and you'll have to use other connection methods. *This is the preferred method*.

-    1. Click `Start Server`
+    1. In `Settings`, under the header `Active Aircraft`, select the .yaml file associated with the aircraft you're flying.
-    2. In `Settings`, under the header `Active Aircraft`, select the .yaml file associated with the aircraft you're flying.
+    2. Click `Start Server`
     3. Give the provided session code to the joiners.

     **Cloud Host**
     Cloud Host utilizes a hosted server that *relays* traffic between computers.
 Because of the high traffic this uses, the current connection limit is capped at 100.

-    1. Click `Start Server`
+    1. In `Settings`, under the header `Active Aircraft`, select the .yaml file associated with the aircraft you're flying.
-    2. In `Settings`, under the header `Active Aircraft`, select the .yaml file associated with the aircraft you're flying.
+    2. Click `Start Server`
     3. Give the provided session code to the joiners.

     **Direct**
-    1. If you have a [IPv6 address](https://test-ipv6.com/), you can simply give that along with the port to the joiners.
+    1. If you have an [IPv6 address](https://test-ipv6.com/), you can simply give that along with the port to the joiners.
     2. **UDP** [port forward](https://www.youtube.com/watch?v=usSpl0yJFnY) either `25071` or the specified port in the application.
 If port forwarding is not an option, try enabling UPnP, or use Cloud P2P or Cloud Host.
     3. In `Settings`, under the header `Active Aircraft`, select the .yaml file associated with the aircraft you're flying.
     4. Click `Start Server`